 Chamba Clay Oval Platter

-Handcrafted clay cookware that retains heat, making it a favorite vessel for oven to table service in the SHED Café.
+Handcrafted clay cookware that retains heat, making it a favorite vessel from oven to table.

 Each piece is made in a traditional manner by families in the village of La Chamba in Central Colombia.
 They use local lead-free clays, burnish by hand with stones, and fire each piece onsite to create a strong, deep black finish.
 Origins of this clayware can be traced back at least 700 years to vases and pitchers found in pre-Columbian archaeological sites.